tedneward/Azgaarnoth/Classes/Fighter/ArcaneArcher.md

 ```
 def banishingarrow(npc):
-    npc.defer(lambda npc: npc.actions.append(f"***Banishing Arrow.
-If the arrow hits a creature, the target takes the usual damage, {'plus 2d6 force damage, ' if npc.levels('Fighter') > 17 else ''}and must also succeed on a Charisma saving throw (DC {8 + npc.proficiencybonus() + INTbonus()}) or be banished.
+    npc.defer(lambda npc: npc.actions.append(f"***Banishing Arrow.*** If the arrow hits a creature, the target takes the usual damage, {'plus 2d6 force damage, ' if npc.levels('Fighter') > 17 else ''}and must also succeed on a Charisma saving throw (DC {8 + npc.proficiencybonus() + npc.INTbonus()}) or be banished.
 While banished in this way, its speed is 0, and it is incapacitated.
 At the end of its next turn, the target reappears in the space it vacated or in the nearest unoccupied space if that space is occupied."))
 ```

 * **Brute Bane Arrow**.
 You weave necromantic magic into your arrow.
 If the arrow hits a creature, the target takes an extra 2d6 necrotic damage, and it must make a Constitution saving throw.
 On a failed save, the damage of the target's attacks is halved until the start of your next turn.